9 ways to generate leads online, explained in detail (Best for beginners)

 - Address a problem or provide a benefit—DO NOT spend that precious ad space waxing lyrical about your company.
 Your viewer is scrolling down that page in a second or lesser, so you’ve got a very, very minimal timeframe to offer value and seize their attention.

 - Ensure a consistent message between your display ad and your landing page.
-You can’t have an ad that talks about why your CRM is the best for startups, and then lead the visitor to a landing page that explains what your CRM system can offer for businesses in general.
+You can’t have an ad that talks about why your CRM is the best for startups, and then lead the visitor to a landing page that explains what your CRM systems can offer for businesses in general.

 - Even if you have no body copy in your ad, invest all your energy in writing a clear CTA.
 The CTA button appears prominently, and plays the most crucial role—that of getting the viewer to click.
 Choose the colour, copy and placement very carefully.